fetchai/agents-aea/docs/skill.md

 For example, in the `ErrorHandler(Handler)` class, the code often grabs a reference to its context and by doing so can access initialised and running framework objects such as an `OutBox` for putting messages into.

+Moreover, you can read/write to the _agent context namespace_ by accessing the attribute `SkillContext.namespace`.

 ``` python
 self.context.outbox.put_message(to=recipient, sender=self.context.agent_address, protocol_id=DefaultMessage.protocol_id, message=DefaultSerializer().encode(reply))
 ```